Joint Score-Threshold Optimization for Interpretable Risk Assessment: Experiments

 \subsection{Experimental Setup}

-We split the encounters from the combined fall and reference cohorts into an 80\% (encounters) training and validation set, and a 20\% (encounters) test set, stratified by risk label.
+We split the encounters from the combined fall and reference cohorts into an 80\% training set, and a 20\% test set, stratified by risk label and current JHFRAT category.
 We retain the intervention cohort separately as an exogenous dataset for concordance analysis post-optimization.
-We perform 5-fold cross-validation for training the CSO, and run a hyperparameter gridsearch over the values of $\alpha_{under}$, $\alpha_{over} \in \{0.5, 1, 2, 4 \}$ and $\lambda_1 \in \{0.2, 0.5, 0.8\}$ (such that $\lambda_1 = \lambda_1^- = \lambda_1^+$ and $\lambda_2 = 1- \lambda_1 = \lambda_2^- = \lambda_2^+$).
-For each set of hyperparameters, we consider the average coefficients across the cross-validation folds.
-Each MIP model is trained on the entire training set, utilizing the best feasible rounded coefficients from the CSO gridsearch.
-If none of the rounded CSO coefficients are feasible for a given MIP model, the JHFRAT coefficients are used for the warm-start.The CSO model is solved with cvxpy, and all MIP variations are solved with Gurobi 12.0.3.
+We first train a series of CSO models via a hyperparameter gridsearch over the values of $\alpha^-$, $\alpha^+ \in \{0.5, 1, 2, 4 \}$ and $\lambda_1 \in \{0.2, 0.5, 0.8\}$ (such that $\lambda_1 = \lambda_1^- = \lambda_1^+$ and $\lambda_2 = 1- \lambda_1 = \lambda_2^- = \lambda_2^+$).
+For each set of hyperparameters, we perform 5-fold cross-validation over the training set and average the coefficients across the cross-validation folds.
+The set of candidate warm-start solutions is the sets of these averaged coefficients, rounded to the nearest integer.

+The MIP model is trained on the entire training set, utilizing the candidate warm-start solution that has the best MIP objective value while satisfying all MIP constraints.
+If no candidate warm-start solutions are feasible, we warm-start with the original JHFRAT coefficients.
+The CSO models are solved with MOSEK via cvxpy, and all MIP variations are solved with Gurobi 12.0.3.